ethereumdegen/punk-forums/README.md

 Server requires node 14

---  Need to hide expired and burned bids !!!
+--  Need to hide expired and burned bids !!!   (need to check for burned bids on server side, use alchemy ) --  if a bid has hash that is  burned, it will have its status marked as 'burned'

+- if a bid had its liquidity or approval removed it will have its status 'disabled'

+- build subgraphs for wrapped mooncats and wrapped punks that give orig ids and wrap ids  !!!
+Per owner .

 ### TODO
 1) Build the NEW BID page

--user picks their token currency from dropdown   (approval bar appears below ) -picks the NFT type they want from dropdown  (the address will appear below)

--Specifies how much they are willing to pay
--Specifies how many blocks it expires in

--Clicks a button which does the personalsign,   an output is shown with their signature

-- This signature is posted to MONGO
+-done

 2) Build the PROFILE page